FirefoxMetzger/mcp_demo/README.md

 The deployment targets apps that need to serve low-to-medium traffic (100 - 1000 req/s) with good avaiability (99.95% uptime).
-This means you should expect this server to handle anything below 500 concurrent users without issue (exact numbers are use-case dependent).
+This means you should expect this server to handle anything below 500 concurrent users without issues.

-**Why this project?**
+## Why this project?

 - **Skip DevOps Overkill:** No need for a 6-instance, multi-AZ k8s cluster to serve 100 users.
 Start small, then scale.
 - **Bring your own MCP:** Comes with HTTPS and API key auth for direct integration